nuejs/nue/packages/nuejs.org/docs/faq.md

 ## Isn't MVC an outdated pattern that we moved past with React?
 Every sophisticated web application is fundamentally an MVC system, whether it acknowledges this or not.
 Your application always has models that handle data and logic, views that present interfaces, and something orchestrating between them.
-This isn't a pattern you choose - it's the natural architecture of ambitious web applications.
+This isn't a pattern you choose - it's the natural architecture of large-scale web applications.

 Look closely at React: it actually repeats MVC at the component level, cramming models, views, and controllers all into the same files.
 State management, presentation logic, and orchestration get tangled together, creating the complexity we see in modern applications.
 What began as a simple view library has become a maze of repeated patterns.